nightscout/fda-presubmission/source/04-development-overview.rst

 tracking system allows developers to reproduce and co-ordinate fixes, in some cases specifically tailored to members' needs.

-For example, in one instance, a mom from outside the U.S. needed displays in mmol/l vs mg/dl.
+For example, in one instance, a several individuals outside the U.S. needed displays in mmol/l vs mg/dl.
 A group of interested members teamed up to work on special mmol/l versions.
 The member actually completed the required changes, sharing the needed deltas with the group.
 As a result, we were able to re-use these same git tracking